Trusted-AI/AIX360/README.md

 ## Citing AI Explainability 360

-A technical description of AI Explainability 360 is available in this [paper](https://arxiv.org/abs/1909.03012).
-Below is the bibtex entry for this paper.
+If you are using AI Explainability 360 for your work, we encourage you to

+* Cite the following [paper](https://arxiv.org/abs/1909.03012).
+The bibtex entry is as follows:

 ```
 @misc{aix360-sept-2019,